viswans83/injecting-validator/README.md

 }
 ````

-Any `public void` method annotated with `@Rule` is considered as validation rule.
+Any `public void` method annotated with `@Rule` is considered a validation rule.
 Rule methods have
 inputs (arguments) annotated with `@Path` and `@Optional`.
 The framework supplies parameters that
 the rule methods require to execute.
 A Rule method must also have a single argument `Result`
 argument, which is supplied by the framework.
 This object allows you to signal rule failures.
 Use